 My Work Experience placement with ELBA

 My name is Ruben Elendo and I am a final year Business Computing student at the University of Greenwich.
 Over the past two years I have participated in ELBA’s Greenwich High Flyers initiative.
-Greenwich High Flyers provides students with the opportunity to gain access to both business mentors and insight into ELBA’s member companies.
-I was paired with a brilliant mentor from an ELBA member company, Royal London, who has given me some really valuable advice and guidance.
+Greenwich High Flyers provides students with the opportunity to gain access to both business mentors and insight into ELBA’s corporate partners.
+I was paired with a brilliant mentor from an ELBA corporate partners, Royal London, who has given me some really valuable advice and guidance.

 Last year I attended an ELBA facilitated Career leadership programme at T.Rowe Price where I met one of ELBA’s Programme Managers, Jonathan Tait.
 After the session I connected with Jonathan on LinkedIn.
 I have spent the summer holidays thinking about what I will do once I graduate and a few weeks ago I decided to get in touch with him to ask whether I could do some work experience.
 He offered me a placement and, within a couple of weeks, I arrived at ELBA for my first day of work.